Myrz007/calculator/README.md

-This project consists of creating a calculator by using everything I have lerant so far in HTML, CSS and JavaScript.
+This project consists of creating a calculator by using everything I have learnt so far in HTML, CSS and JavaScript.